Electric Fiat 500: Price and specs revealed

 Fiat 500 styling

-Fiat 500 interior
+Fiat 500 infotainment and interior

 Inside, the 500 is completely new and once again makes clear references to the original model.
 It is cleaner and less cluttered, exemplified by the wide dashboard and storage solutions in the centre column.